tc39/proposal-temporal/docs/zoneddatetime.md

 const newTzSameLocalTime = zdt.toDateTime().toZonedDateTime('Europe/London');
 ```

-Some input values can cause conflict between the `timezoneOffsetNanoseconds` field and the `timeZone` field.
+Some input values can cause conflict between the `offsetNanoseconds` field and the `timeZone` field.
 This can happen when either of these fields are included in the input, and can also happen when setting date/time values on the opposite side of a time zone offset transition like DST starting or ending.
 The `offset` option can resolve this offset vs. time zone conflict or ambiguity.